-The American Ham the chimp had better luck in January 1961, when he flew in a Mercury space capsule and was returned safely to Earth via parachute and splash landing -- just like the later Mercury astronauts.
+An American chimp named Ham had better luck in January 1961, when he flew in a Mercury space capsule and was returned safely to Earth via parachute and splash landing -- just like the later Mercury astronauts.
 While in orbit, he performed a number of trained tasks in response to stimuli like blinking lights and negative reinforcement from electrical shocks to his feet.
-(Now I think about it, negative reinformcement from electrical shocks to the feet might have been useful in reigning in Mercury astronauts from our own species who ended up in Congress...)
+(Now I think about it, negative reinforcement from electrical shocks to the feet might have been useful in reining in Mercury astronauts from our own species who ended up in Congress...)

 Ham lived 22 more years after his flight and is buried at the International Space Hall of Fame in New Mexico.

 However, it turns out that Ham had a number of less lucky cousins who get less press coverage.
 The first American monkey in space was named Albert and flew on a modified V2 rocket in 1948.
 He suffocated during the flight.
 Albert 2 (couldn't they come up with a new name if they were going to keep wasting monkeys?) survived his flight on a V2, but died on impact.
 Albert 3 died when his V2 blew up in flight.
 And Albert 4 died on impact.
 (It doesn't say if there was any attempt to have the V2 land differently than its military cousins in WW2.)

 Yorick, another monkey, survived his flight on an Aerobee rocket along with 11 mouse crewmates in 1951, but he died two days later.
 Alas, poor Yorick.